TugboatQA/docs/content/setting-up-tugboat/add-repos-to-the-project.md

 ![Specify generic git server](../../_images/add-repos-to-project-generic-git-provider.png)

-If you want to add repos to a project you've already created:
+### To add repos to a project you've already created:

 1. Go to username -> [My Projects](https://dashboard.tugboat.qa/projects) at the
    upper-right of the Tugboat screen.